François Terby: a Leuven amateur astronomer 140 years ago

 - Terby did not only correspond with letters to the Royal Belgian Observatory, he actually also did some observations there (old observatory in the city).

 - he did some ‘shooting stars’ observing also, from Leuven, and this with his friend ‘ingenieur Van Lindt’.
+He could observe the famous “meteor shower” on November 27th, 1885.
+He observed 32 shootings stars a minute.

 - his interest started during his high school years, in the ‘Josefieten’ (old market), where a teacher had a small refractor